 Emerton Leisure Centre, Midnight Basketball Mt Druitt

-Volunteer Management Committee, Midnight Basketball Campbelltown
+Volunteer Management Team, Midnight Basketball Campbelltown

 "My experience of volunteering for Midnight Basketball at Bankstown was vastly different from my experience as a player.
 I faced a new learning experience by volunteering to be a junior referee for this tournament and my confidence, decision making and communication skills were tested like never before.
 I was put under high pressure situations and although made many mistakes, I also made a lot of improvement and am looking forward to continuing in this trajectory.
 I received great constructive criticism and feedback from the senior referees, coaches and scoring assistants which guided me throughout the process and this has certainly encouraged me to put my hand up to volunteer again in the next tournament.
 The skills which I have developed by volunteering in this tournament have a very real application to our everyday lives, and so being able to work on these in a very hands on manner was a very unique experience and a highlight for me from this tournament."

-Tanveer Kaur, Volunteer Assistant Referee (Junior)
+Volunteer Assistant Referee (Junior)

 "The relationships and respect created between the participants was what I noticed the most.
 Some of the younger players really took to some of the older ones who took on a role model role and would help teach them different basketball skills and would ensure that they had a fair go.
-These friendships extended over different genders, religions, socioeconomic statuses and cultures and made for a really positive environment."
+These friendships extended over different genders, religions, cultures and made for a really positive environment."